 Leveraging a Solution For All Tracking, Pricing, and Budgeting Needs

-Helm360’s Terminus Vision platform provides fully-fledged Matter Pricing, budgeting and Tracking solutions to work out-of-the-box for legal financial systems such as ProLaw, Elite Enterprise and Elite 3E.
+Helm360’s Terminus Vision platform provides fully-fledged Matter Pricing, budgeting, and Tracking solutions to work out-of-the-box for legal financial systems such as ProLaw, Elite Enterprise, and Elite 3E.

-Each Terminus solution includes Termi, the AI chatbot designed specifically for legal associates and law firms to take the complexity out of interacting with large systems through a voice and chat-based interface.
+Each Terminus solution includes Termi, the AI assistant designed specifically for legal associates and law firms to take the complexity out of interacting with large systems through a voice and chat-based interface.
 Access to Termi is available on all mobile devices and computers with data/internet access.